prkassel/metronome/README.txt

-A Pen created at CodePen.io.
-You can find this one at http://codepen.io/prkassel/pen/xZxZwJ.
+Simple javascript metronome by Philip Kassel.
+You can view the demo at http://phil-kassel.com